mstksg/inCode/copy/entries/huffman-3.md

 ### Design

-Let's try to see the plan for our decoding script, applying what we learned before; we want a pipe that:
+Let's try to see the plan for our decoding script, applying what we learned before.
+What components do we need?

+1. First, a component producing decoded `Word8`s (that will be `view PB.pack`'d into a component producing decoded `ByteString`s with smart chunking)
-1. Reads in `ByteString`s from a file
+    1. A producer that reads in `ByteString`s from a file and sends them downstream.
-2. Turns those `ByteString`s into `Word8`s.
+    2. A pipe that unpacks those `ByteString`s into `Word8`s and sends each one down.
-3. Turns those `Word8`s into `Direction`s.
+    3. A pipe that "unpacks" those `Word8`s into `Direction`s and sends *those* down.
-4. Turns those `Direction`s into `Word8`s again, by using each incoming `Direction` to search our given Huffman encoding tree.
-5. Takes the `Word8` producer given by the composition/connecting of steps 1 -
-    5, and transform it into a `ByteString` producer using `view PB.pack`
+    4. A pipe that traverses down the Huffman encoding tree following the incoming `Direction`s, and emits a decoded `Word8` every time it decodes a value.
-6. Writes those incoming `ByteString`s to our output file.
+2. A component consuming the incoming `ByteString`s, and writing them to our output file.

 ### Down to it